zseand/zseand/README.md

 ### Hi there 👋

+- 📫 How to reach me: zseand@hotmail.com;
+- 🌱 I’m currently learning threejs;
+- 👯 I’m looking to collaborate on serverless projects and shared networks;
 <!--
 **zseand/zseand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.